 Remember the movie Karate Kid 2?
 Where Mr. Miyagi goes back to Okinawa to get his honor back?
+If you do, that is about the extent of Okinawan culture most people experience (time to take in more, and I do not mean Karate Kid 3).

-A Cool Interior With a Lot of Character
+Habuya Has a Cool Interior With a Lot of Character

 One of the coolest interiors in Orange County because a lot of the art in the restaurant was done by the owner Mayumi Vargas herself.